Introduction: Escaping the Manual Pipeline

 For the complete list of configuration options (there are TONS), check the official environment variables documentation.

-We’re not making another “Hello, how can I help you?” bot.
-We’re building something that:
+This chatbot workflow is not another “Hello, how can I help you?” bot.
+It is built to:

-Option B: Alternative AI Providers (For the Adventurous)
+Option B: Alternative AI Providers for n8n (Claude, Hugging Face, Ollama, Gemini)

-Step 1: Start with the Template (Don’t Reinvent the Wheel)
+Step 1: Start from the n8n Chatbot Template

 When you first open n8n, it shows you templates.
 Look for the chatbot template.
 It’s like a recipe that’s 80% done – you just need to add your secret sauce.

-Step 2: Adding Chat Memory (The Game Changer)
+Step 2: Add Persistent Chat Memory with Redis

 Here’s the difference between a dumb bot and a smart one: memory.
 A basic chatbot treats every message like it’s the first time you’ve ever talked.
-A sophisticated one remembers your entire conversation.
+A chatbot with persistent memory remembers the entire conversation.

 Adding chat memory to make your bot actually useful

-I use Redis because it’s like the Flash of databases:
+Redis is an in-memory key-value data store; I use it for chat memory because it’s like the Flash of databases:

 Option 1: Free Redis Cloud Account (The Easy Way)